claytonweller/contraction-tracker/backend/README.md

 - run `yarn`
 - To make sure things are operating as expected run `yarn test`

 Bam you're done.
-There is no way to run funcitons locally (as a server), because this is all build to work on AWS lambda.
+There is no way to run funcitons locally (as a server), because this is all built to work on AWS lambda.

 ## Deployment
 When you're ready to push changes up to AWS: